BirdeeHub/make_minesweeper_tutorial/app/README.md

 --

-ScoresFileIO turns the scores file into ScoreEntry instances by splitting them by whitespace and using score entry constructor
+ScoresFileIO turns the scores file into ScoreEntry instances by splitting them by whitespace and using the ScoreEntry constructor

+It also writes them back using (scoreEntryInstance.toString() + " ")

 ScoresFileIO contains functions directly pertaining to reading and writing to the scores file, which includes delete and update(save) as well.

-ScoreEntry are for processing and scores window
+ScoreEntry are for processing scores to string and back again, and use within the game.

-Most importantly, ScoreEntry contain the conversion information to turn the scores into a string for saving and back again.

-ScoresFileIO contains functions

 scores save to %userprofile%\AppData\Roaming\minesweeperScores for windows and ~/.minesweeper/ for others.